Reconfigurable routing in data center networks: Problem Setting

 Our aim will be to find a configuration $N$ in some hybrid network $G(S)$ and flow-paths in $G(N)$ for which the total workload cost of some workload matrix $D$ is minimized.
 In an unrestricted scenario, we would choose any flow-path $\varphi(u,v)$ to be a flow-path of minimum weight from $u$ to $v$ in $G(N)$, the weight of which we denote by $wt_{G(N)}(u,v)$.
+When $\sigma \ne \infty$ we must also ensure the flow-path has at most $\sigma$ alternations.
 We also have the analogous concepts $wt_G(\varphi(u,v))$ and $wt_G(u,v)$ where we work entirely in the static network $G$.
 Note that we often describe $D$ by a weighted digraph, which we usually call $D^\prime$, so that the node set is $V$ and there is an edge $(u,v)$ of weight $w>0$ if, and only if, $D[u,v]=w$.
-We also refer to some $D[u,v]>0$ as a \emph{demand} (from $u$ to $v$). \end{definition}
+We also refer to some $D[u,v]>0$ as a \emph{demand} (from $u$ to $v$).